Mechanical and phase stability of TiBC coatings up to 1000 C

 Huella

-Profundice en los temas de investigación de 'Mechanical and phase stability of TiBC coatings up to 1000 C'.
+Profundice en los temas de investigación de 'Mechanical and phase stability of TiBC coatings up to 1000 degrees C'.
 En conjunto forman una huella única.

 Citar esto